 - Fat-free whipped topping

 The great thing about this dish is that it looks beautiful in a crystal dish for the holidays or in a non-breakable container for your packed lunch or a picnic.
-This pink fluff recipe is perfect for Christmas or Valentines Day.
-Using Pistachio (referred to as a pistachio salad) would make a great green fluff for St. Patricks Day!

 Here are a few TIPS to make sure your Cherry Fluff comes out perfectly!

 - Be selective if you use fresh fruit.
 Don’t use fruit that contains a lot of liquid.
 It will break down the whipped topping.
+Fresh fruit will shorten the shelf life of this fluff recipe too.

 - This recipe can be eaten right away but is best chilled and can be made a day in advance.

-- Tropical Fruit Cocktail Salad
+- Fruit Cocktail Salad

 - Snicker Apple Salad

-- Creamy Angel Food Pie Recipe
+- Angel Food Pie

 - No-Bake Cherry Dessert